Sang Dhesian: Baba Sang Ji Gurdwara

 Sang Dhesian village is known for 'Baba Sang Ji Gurdwara' which is one of the most famous Gurdwara in India.
 Baba Sang Gurdwara is 125 feet high and 90 feet long.
 Devotees around the area helped to build Gurdwara.
 Approximately 25 ounces of gold was donated by devotees to the Gurdwara.
 The foundation for the Gurdwara was laid by Sardar Resham Singh Dhesi.
 Baba Sang Ji Gurdwara has been a congregation since 1991.
 Satellite view of Baba Sang Gurdwara is located in Punjab.

 Sang Dhesian non resident Indians

-Thousands of people from the Jalandhar district have migrated abroad and settled in countries like Canada, UK.
+Thousands of people from the Jalandhar district have migrated abroad and settled in countries like Canada and the UK.
 To facilitate financial transactions, the Punjab government opened a NRI Bank branch office at Goraya.